-If you’re coming to iOS 10.3.2 from the iOS 10.3.1 update, you’ll get 23 security patches and some under-the-hood improvements with your version of iOS 10.3.2.
+If you’re coming to iOS 10.3.3 from iOS 10.3.2, you’ll get 24 security patches and some under-the-hood improvements with your version of iOS 10.3.3.

-iPhone 6 iOS 10.3.2 Impressions & Performance
+iPhone 6 iOS 10.3.3 Impressions & Performance

-The iPhone 6 iOS 10.3.2 update isn't very big and it will only take you a few minutes to download and install on your iPhone 6 or iPhone 6 Plus.
+The iPhone 6 iOS 10.3.3 update isn't very big and it should only take you a few minutes to download and install on your iPhone 6 or iPhone 6 Plus.

-We've been using the iPhone 6 iOS 10.3.2 update for a few days now and we've been taking a close look at key areas of performance including battery life, connectivity, and UI speed.
+We've been using the iPhone 6 iOS 10.3.3 update for a few days now and we've been taking a close look at key areas of performance including battery life, connectivity, and UI speed.
 Here's what we've learned so far.